 The results about the vital parameters were published in the Journal of Clinical Nursing.
 (Pickenbrock H, Zapf A, Dressler D: Effects of therapeutic positioning on vital parameters in patients with central neurological disorders: a randomized controlled trial.
 J clin nurs. doi: 10.1111/jocn.12990.)
 Please contact H. Pickenbrock for the full article.

-Recently we examinded the pressure distribution of 4 health subjects positioned in LiN and CON during supine position, 30°- and 90°- side lying.
-LiN showed, on average, a smaller surface with measurable pressure.
+Recently, we examinded the pressure distribution of 4 health subjects who have been positioned in LiN and CON during supine position, 30°- and 90°- side lying.
+LiN showed on average a smaller surface with measurable pressure.
 The areas of low and of high pressure were both smaller in LiN as compared to CON.
-In addition to the therapeutic effects of LiN these findings indicate that this positioning concept is also suitable for pressure ulcer prophylaxis.
+In addition to the therapeutic effects of LiN, these results indicate that this positioning concept is also suitable for pressure ulcer prophylaxis.